ty-edelweiss/photo-gallery/README.md

 # Photo Gallery

-This project is vary simple. only single files exsit.
+This project is vary simple. only single file exsit.

 Our goal is to display photos simply and automatically.